Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 Metadata is the basis for our configuration management tools.
 Because the metadata tells us so much about the data, we can use it to automatically render a form element for changing the data.
 If we want to expose a setting in a configuration management screen, we simply insert one line of javascript and pass it the key.
 The javascript renders the form element based on the metadata.

 It doesn't matter what kind of configuration management tool it is, either.
-It can be our internal tools, or tools we expose to our customers to administer their programs, or even tools for users to manage their profile.
+It can be our internal tools, or tools we expose to our customers to administer their programs, or even tools for users to manage their profile inside the software.

 [ slide: